OfficialTeamUIX/UIX-Lite/README.md

 * DO NOT USE ON AN UNMODIFIED XBOX.
 It wont work, and you'll brick your Xbox.
 Make sure you have a modchip or softmod installed that doesnt rely on the dashboard files to boot.
 * Download Visual XIP from the Tools page.
 * Copy the unmodified 5960 Dashboard files to a directory on your computer.
-* Use Visual XIP to patch the xboxdash.xbe to allow modified xips
+* Use Visual XIP or the Binary Patcher to patch the xboxdash.xbe to allow modified xips
-* Use Visual XIP to modify the xips in xboxdashdata.185ead00 with the updated xap source files or download the premodified xips from the releases page.
+* Use Visual XIP or WinXip to modify the xips in xboxdashdata.185ead00 with the updated xap source files or download the premodified xips from the releases page.
 * Copy the "modified" files via ftp, including config.xbx to the root of your C drive on your Xbox.

 ## Modifications

 * Completely based on old school patches and hex edits, not a source modification.
 So you dont need to feel "dirty" about using it.
 * Removes XIP signature checks.
 * Modifies the Orb to the tHc Orb.
-(Set tHc Orb to No in the config.xbx for a more stock look.)
+(Set UseThcOrb to false in the config.xbx for a more stock look.)
 * Modifies Xbox Live tab to say Insignia when the ShowInsignia option is set to true.

 ## Example config.xbx